 Brain Nourishing Herbs

-- Roses and rose hips nourish the brain and nervous system, are calming, stress relieving and centering.
-Roses nourish our ability to give and accept love.
-Used to alleviate pains of the emotional heart, to lift spirits and enhance vitality.
+Roses and rose hips may nourish the brain and nervous system, as well as our ability to give and accept love.
+They’re often used to alleviate pains of the emotional heart, to lift spirits and enhance vitality.
 Also very high in antioxidants, both parts of the plant are used in skincare for calming and brightening effects.

-- Garlic stimulates the brain and has a positive effect on brain functioning, increasing alertness and energy.
+Garlic may stimulate the brain and have a positive effect on brain functioning, increasing alertness and energy.

-- Ginkgo brings blood to the brain, improves mood and sociability, sharpens concentration and intellect, and eases tension and anxiety.
+Ginkgo helps bring blood to the brain, improves mood and sociability, sharpens concentration and intellect, and eases tension and anxiety.

-- John’s Wort is effective against mild to moderate depression, alleviates anxiety, insomnia, and irritability and eases pain.
+John’s Wort is a beautiful nervine, effective against mild to moderate depression, alleviating anxiety, insomnia, and irritability and eases pain.
 It was used traditionally as a nerve-pain reliever before a mood support.